-This medication may contain medical and non medical ingredients that could cause an allergic reaction.
+Patanol eye drops may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before using your prescribed Patanol eye drops dosage.
 Speak with your doctor about any known medical conditions relating to eye disease or require the use of contact lenses.
 Be sure to discuss other medical conditions, known allergies, and list any over-the-counter or prescription medications, and herbal products you are currently taking.

 Q: What happens if I suddenly stop taking this medication?